 James Maitland Stewart was born on May 20, 1908, in the coal-mining town of Indiana, Pennsylvania.
 His father owned a hardware store, while his mother taught piano lessons and played for the local Presbyterian church.
-James Stewart would be a lifelong, devout Presbyterian.
-Jimmy was the eldest of three children, with two younger sisters named Virginia and Mary.
+Stewart was the oldest of three children, with two younger sisters named Virginia and Mary.

-Stewart grew up in his family home atop “Vinegar Hill,” which overlooks the downtown area of Indiana, Pennsylvania.
+Stewart grew up in his family home atop “Vinegar Hill,” overlooking the downtown area of Indiana, Pennsylvania.
 As a boy, he would play with his friends and siblings outside the spacious hilltop.
-The Stewart children would come home to Mrs. Stewart playing the piano, as they would curiously look on and offer some of their own musical improvisations.
-Jimmy’s father discouraged his son from taking on piano lessons, but music was nevertheless a strong part of Jimmy’s life.
+The Stewart children would often come home to their mother playing the piano.
+Though Stewart’s father discouraged his son from taking on piano lessons, music was still an integral part of Stewart’s life.
 Despite not pursuing more lessons in piano, Stewart did pick up the accordion, which he brought to prep school with him.

-Some of Stewart’s most iconic roles occurred under the direction of Frank Capra.
-Paired with one of the favorite screwball comedienne’s of the day, Jean Arthur, the two made an incredible team in Capra’s moving films.
-Stewart and Arthur worked together on the heartfelt You Can’t Take it With You, and political drama, Mr. Smith Goes to Washington.
-After gaining attention through Capra’s films, Stewart was cast in The Philadelphia Story, and a broad range of comedic and dramatic films.
+After gaining attention through Capra’s films, Stewart was cast in The Philadelphia Story (1940), and a broad range of comedic and dramatic films.
 Jimmy Stewart won an Oscar for Best Actor, thanks to his performance in The Philadelphia Story.
-He gifted the statuette to his father, who proudly displayed it in the hardware store.
-With 28 films under his belt, Stewart was drafted in 1940.
+He gifted the statuette to his father, who proudly displayed it in his Indiana hardware store.
+With 28 films behind him, Stewart found himself drafted in 1940.

-Jimmy paid a visit to his hometown after his service in World War II.
-His visit was widely publicized by LIFE magazine.
+Stewart paid a visit to his hometown after his service in World War II, which was publicized widely by LIFE magazine.

 While home, Jimmy was also invited to judge a beauty contest.
 The following are pictures from my personal collection, as profiled in the 1941 Oak.

-Stewart’s first film after the war was It’s a Wonderful Life, which is arguably one of his most memorable performances.
-Largely popular thanks to syndication, the film is almost essential entertainment for the holiday season.
-Unfortunately, the film was a flop when it came out, and Stewart began to doubt his career as an actor.
-Luckily, he found success again starring in Hitchcock films, such as Rear Window and Vertigo, and spent a major part of his later years in Westerns.
+Stewart’s first film after the war was It’s a Wonderful Life (1946), which is arguably one of his most memorable performances.
+Unfortunately, the film was a box office disappointment and Stewart began to doubt his career as an actor, as a result.
+Luckily, he found success again starring in Hitchcock films, such as Rear Window (1954) and Vertigo (1958), and spent a major part of his later years acting in Westerns.

-Jimmy and Gloria visited Indiana, Pennsylvania, again for Jimmy’s 75th birthday.
-This time, the town had quite the present for him–a bronze, life-sized statue and dedication ceremony!
-It really wasn’t bronze, however.
-The bronze statue cost $100,000, and it wasn’t ready in time for its 1983 dedication.
-So the town substituted a look-alike fiberglass statue, and no one noticed the difference — not even Jimmy, who flew in from California for the dedication.
-The real statue was eventually completed, and the fiberglass statue was moved next door as a display inside the Jimmy Stewart Museum, which opened in 1996.
+Stewart returned to Indiana with his wife for his 75th birthday.
+The town honored him with a bronze, life-sized statue and dedication ceremony.
+Unfortunately, when the day of the dedication arrived, the statue was not ready.
+Instead, the town substituted a look-alike fiberglass statue in its place.
+The real statue was eventually completed and the fiberglass statue was moved next door as a display inside the Jimmy Stewart Museum, which opened in 1996.
 Both statues show Jimmy in his Mr. Smith Goes to Washington suit.

 Jimmy and Gloria remained married until Gloria’s death from lung cancer on February 16, 1994, at the age of 75.

-Although Jimmy was always tempted to return to a quiet life in Indiana, his career kept him living closer to the movie-making industry.
-Nonetheless, his hometown never forgot him, and continues to celebrate him to this day.
+Although Jimmy thought of returning to a quiet life in Indiana, his celebrity and busy career prevented him from doing so.
+Nonetheless, Stewart remained linked to his hometown and continues to be honored there to this day.

 My absolute favorite part of the museum was the entry into the exhibit.
-I mentioned the Stewarts had a home on Roxbury Drive.
-Unfortunately, it seems that the latest trend in Hollywood is to buy and raze, and the once familiar Stewart home was razed.
+Though the Stewarts had a home on Roxbury Drive, unfortunately, it seems that the latest trend in Hollywood is to buy and raze.
+As a result, the once familiar Stewart home was razed.
 It now looks like this.

 Here are a few shots leading up to the museum:

 The museum has struggled through some tough times, but just like a Capra film, they seem to be in good shape again, thanks to loyal fans.
 The Jimmy Stewart Museum is a terrific tribute to an incredibly humble human, and I highly recommend supporting them in any way possible.
-I can’t emphasize enough that fans are the lifeblood of a legacy.
 You are welcome to donate to the museum, pursue memberships with all kinds of perks, or make a purchase through their gift shop.
-Please do it for Jimmy.

 After you visit the museum, I recommend taking a walk around the town that Jimmy held so dear.
-Don’t worry, Jimmy will let you know when it’s safe to cross.
-Awesome.
+A narration from a Jimmy Stewart impersonator will let you know when it is safe to cross.

 Next door to the museum, you’ll find the Jimmy Stewart statue.
-This photo was taken by an Indiana University of Pennsylvania student who “meets at Jimmy” with his friends every now and then.
-Many thanks!
+This photo was taken by an Indiana University of Pennsylvania student who “meets at Jimmy” with his friends.

 Shortly before his 80th birthday, Jimmy was asked how he wanted to be remembered.
-He wanted to be reflected upon “As someone who ‘believed in hard work and love of country, love of family, and love of community.’”
+He wanted individuals to recall him “[a]s someone who ‘believed in hard work and love of country, love of family, and love of community.’”
 Stewart surely succeeded in this regard.

 Click here to learn more about booking Hometowns to Hollywood’s presentations on Jimmy Stewart.